Harbor Freight Tools

 Harbor Freight Tools, commonly referred to as Harbor Freight, is an American privately held tool and equipment retailer, headquartered in Calabasas, California.

 It operates a chain of retail stores, as well as an e-commerce business.
 The company employs over 30,000 people in the United States, and has over 1,600 locations in 48 states.

 History

 In 1977, Eric Smidt and his father, Allan Smidt, started Harbor Freight Salvage in a small building in North Hollywood, California.
-The company began as a mail order tool business that dealt with liquidated and returned merchandise.
+The company began as a mail-order tool business that dealt in liquidated and returned merchandise.
 As the business grew, its name was changed to Harbor Freight Tools.
 In 1985, Eric Smidt was named president of the company at age 25; he served under that title until 1999, when he became chief executive officer.
 From the mid-1980s to 2010 Harbor Freight was headquartered in nearby Camarillo, California.